dacheung-rh/fusedemo/README.md

 # CDC Fuse Demo

 This fuse demo application developed using camel spring boot.
-It consumed CDC kafka topics and updates the change history to MongoDB.
+It consumes CDC kafka topics and updates the change history to MongoDB.

 ![Screenshot of cdc flow.](./images/cdc_amq_fuse_demo.png)